Chris Walker of Refine Labs

 Specialization is everything

 Chris believes in the specialization of roles at scale.
 “Product marketing, field marketing, sales enablement, demand gen brand content, advertising, RevOps.
-It’s not hard to become an expert in all those things.
+You need to understand each of these areas to become a strong marketer.
 That’s how you become a good marketer,” he explains.

 And everything starts to come together once marketers start combining these sub-disciplines.

-“The real magic happens when you learn how to put the pieces together – brand, demand, account base – into one mix.
+“The biggest impact comes from combining these disciplines – brand, demand, account base into one mix.
 Not a lot of marketers think that way,” Chris says.

 But before all that, you need to go back to the fundamentals.